-In 2017, we did very less classroom trainings as managing them becomes very difficult.
+In 2017, we did very little classroom training as managing them becomes very difficult.
 I did one

 and Shiju conducted few Go Programming workshops.

-Towards the end of 2017, we did our first online instrutor led training.
-We could attaract participants
+Towards the end of 2017, we did our first online instructor-led training.
+We could attract participants

-were few shortcomings, which I hope to resolve in next class.
+were few shortcomings, which I hope to resolve in the next class.

-As usual we organised and participated in many meetups/conferences.
-Some interesting ones are :-
+As usual, we organized and participated in many meetups/conferences.
+Some interesting ones are:-